Mrs Kath Donohue

 My most recent clinical role has been with the Plymouth Adult Cystic Fibrosis Service and Outpatient Respiratory Service.

-I am working towards my own MSc in Advanced Professional Practice and as part of this became a Fellow of the Higher Education Academy in 2015.
+I am working towards my own MSc in Advanced Professional Practice and as part of this have undertaken a 60 credit module in Teaching and Learning.
+Through this I am now a Fellow of the Higher Education Academy since 2015.

 Member of the Chartered Society of Physiotherapists.
 (MCSP)